jtfrom9/ucb-cli/README.md

 Also, you can specify label by third argument as below

 ```
 $ ucb-cli share create main 2024-04-01 release/20230217-1.2.3-rc
 create share link
 ```

-delete share links by `share delete` comands as below.
+ShareLinks can be deleted by `share delete` comands as below.

 ```
 $ ucb-cli share delete main release/20230217-1.2.3-rc